algorithmica-org/algorithmica/content/english/hpc/cpu-cache/paging.md

 weight: 7
 ---

+- There are other types of cache inside CPUs that are used for things other than data.
+The most important for us are *instruction cache* (I-cache), which is used to speed up the fetching of machine code from memory, and *translation lookaside buffer* (TLB), which is used to store physical locations of virtual memory pages, which is instrumental to the efficiency of virtual memory.

 Let's consider other possible values of $D$ and try to measure loop performance.
 Since for values larger than 16 we will skip some cache lines altogether, requiring less memory reads and fewer cache, we change the size of the array so that the total number of cache lines fetched is constant.

 ```cpp